AntoineDelaf/website/src/en/partners.markdown

 ### Logistics

 - The Biscarosse dive club **La palme du B.O.** pour the lake tests

+### Other supports

+- The project is also supported by the X-mer Club, and the Marine Commandos of the French Navy.

 If you are interested in the project, would like to help us, or as an institution would be interested in an exhibit of the submarine and images of the seabed, or conference,